gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 The original information is usually written in a way to support the arguments from the context it's embedded into and in a language that we may not use.
-Therefore, translating it using our own words help prepare the information so that it can be used in our work.
+Therefore, translating it using our own words helps prepare the information so that it can be used in our work.

 This is a form of deliberate practice for knowledge workers.